jsangco/inklio/Services/Inklio.Api/README.md

 These values are obviously secret, so please find the values in the azure portal or contact the application owner.

+> **WARNING:** The DNS name in the **azure storage connection string**'s URL *must* be configured to match the environment the application is running in.
+If the application is running within docker compose, the URL should be "http://**azure-storage**/:10000/devstoreaccount1" if the application is running outside of docker on the local machine, the URL should be "http://**127.0.0.1**:10000/devstoreaccount1;" This is because of the way [docker networking](https://docs.docker.com/compose/networking/) works.
+>
+> When running Inklio.Api locally in the debugger, use the values from [.env.api.local](./.env.api.local).

 ### 4. Bulid and run the code

 Building and running the code can be done from the cmd line